 In particular, there is a growing number of hybrid models in the small SUV class, ranging from conventional hybrids such as the and , to plug-in (PHEV) versions such as the BMW X1 PHEV and Kia Niro PHEV.
 These could reduce your fuel bills considerably, particularly if you do most of your driving around town.

-Don't assume compact SUVs and crossovers are safer
+Are compact SUVs and crossovers safer?

+Never assume compact SUVs and crossovers are safer than other car classes.
 Despite the imperious feeling of security given by a commanding driving position, crossover SUVs are often no more protective in a crash than a conventional hatchback.

 Furthermore, cheaper models often do without desirable active safety technology, such as autonomous emergency braking, which can prevent low-speed collisions altogether.